-All the degree of freedom parameters in the model will also be numbered sequentially, independently of the nodes.
-First the free degrees of freedom will be numbered $1, 2, ..., N_f$ (those degrees of freedom that are unknown and need to be solved for), and only then the degrees of freedom that are fixed (known from the boundary conditions) will be numbered.
+We will assume that all degrees of freedom are numbered sequentially from 1 to N. First the free degrees of freedom will be numbered 1, 2, ..., $N{\rm f}$ (those degrees of freedom that are actually unknown and need to be solved for), and only then the degrees of freedom that are given as data (known from the boundary conditions) will be numbered $N{\rm f}+1, ..., N$.
+In our example the free DOFs reside at nodes 1, 2, and 3.
+That's why these three nodes have the first 3 degrees of freedom.